jaepary/upgradable-contract-icon/README.md

 # Upgradable Smart Contract for ICON

-These are example codes of upgradable smart contracts based on [ICON platform](https://www.icondev.io/index.do).
+These are example codes for upgradable smart contract based on [ICON platform](https://www.icondev.io/index.do).

 ## Notice